chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 That's why I feel the immediate needs to upskill of what I already know and also broaden my skills with AI.
 The question is at the end, if nobody will hire me, can I build my own product?
 What skills do I need?
 What people do I need to get in my team?
 Or if say opening a company is too hard, can I freelance and build products for others?
 What tech and non-tech skills do I need?
 Experience is so important in this case.

 > Note: I have always wanted to create my own product but 4 years ago before college, the first software I made when I learned programming was so basics that it couldn't be used for anything.
 College was a great time to learn the basics but it wasn't enough when it comes to scaling.
 Then, it took me multiple internships to figure out about scaling and optimization.
 But sometimes, companies already have their own big code base and your job is to maintain or optimize a small part of it.
+It is essential to see a big picture/architecture.
 Throughout this process, I found that the best way to learn is to apply what I learned from books and industry to build my own product.
 Keep learning and improving to see what works and what doesn't.

 When I had less real-life experience, my tech stack came from big names like Google (Firebase, GCP, etc) and AWS.
 They all have free tier to encourage people to use their products.
 I made poor code and optimization because everything was free.
 But when I had more experience, I learned more about the pros and cons of each product.
 For example, can Firebase, which was free and easy to use, handle the load of a big company?
 Can AWS, which was more complex and costly, be used for a small company?